Gurbrü: Geography

 During the same year, housing and buildings made up 7.1% and transportation infrastructure made up 11.4%.
 Out of the forested land, 8.2% of the total land area is heavily forested and 1.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 54.3% is used for growing crops and 13.6% is pastures, while 2.7% is used for orchards or vine crops.

 Gurbrü lies in the Swiss plateau on the edge of the Grosses Moos.
 It includes the village of Gurbrü and the hamlet of Stämpflerei.
 Stämpflerei, until 1854, belonged to Ried bei Kerzers in the Canton of Fribourg.

 Gurbrü lies on the A13; however there is not an on-ramp in the municipality.
 The Kerzers–Gümmenen railroad runs through Gurbrü; however, the nearest station is in Ferenbalm.
 From Ferenbalm it is possible, via Bern Flamatt or Bern Bümplitz, to get to Bern.
 Normally travellers are recommended to use the good railway connections in four directions from Kerzers.

-From 1963–1981 there was a land improvement program to enlarge the land parcels used in agriculture.
+From 1963 to 1981 there was a land improvement program to enlarge the land parcels used in agriculture.

 On 31 December 2009 Amtsbezirk Laupen, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Bern-Mittelland.